 Your video should be free of distractions (people or things moving around in the background, noises not associated with music – heavy breathing from videographer, people talking, etc.) so that the judges can just focus solely on you and your performance.

 MAKE SURE YOUR CAMERA HAS ENOUGH MEMORY TO RECORD AND BATTERY POWER.

 Music has a huge impact on how a performance is received.
 Be sure to pick a song that really MOVES you, and one that has highs and lows, instead of a monotonous song.
 Interesting music makes for more interesting routines, and more opportunities for musicality, story telling, and interpretation.
-You can find a lot of interesting and new music from places online like Spotify, iTunes Radio, Pandora, iHeartRadio, YouTube, etc. If you are wanting to cut and edit your own track, there is some great free music editing software out there, such as Audacity which is great for cropping songs: http://audacity.sourceforge.net Take the time to cut or fade your song out – it will help your video look more professional and put together.
+You can find a lot of interesting and new music (you can look for Music Academy of Texas for expert’s guidance) from places online like Spotify, iTunes Radio, Pandora, iHeartRadio, YouTube, etc. If you are wanting to cut and edit your own track, there is some great free music editing software out there, such as Audacity which is great for cropping songs: http://audacity.sourceforge.net Take the time to cut or fade your song out – it will help your video look more professional and put together.

 PRACTICE YOUR ROUTINE

 Practice your routine a lot before you get ready to film.
 You want the movement to practically be second nature when you perform, so the more your practice, the more your muscle memory will develop with it.
 The first few times you film your routine you might feel a bit strange – performing without an audience can feel empty and make it hard to be engaging.
 Try placing the camera in front of your mirrors or ask some fellow pole friends to sit behind the camera.